siberianfox/tinygwiki/Power-Management.md

 	$md | Disable all motors |
 	$mt | Set motor power timeout | In seconds, up to 4 million seconds

-Examples
 <pre>
+Text mode examples:
-$me=180     Lock all motors for 3 minutes for a tooling operation {me:180}    JSON equivalent of above
+$me=180    Lock all motors for 3 minutes for a tooling operation
+$md        Disable all motors
 $mt=300    Set timeout to 5 minutes

+JSON mode equivalents:
+{me:180}
+{me:n}
-{mt:300}    JSON equivalent of above
+{mt:300}
 </pre>

 Note: All non-disabled motors are powered on startup and from reset, and will time out according to $mt